 If you have athlete's foot and jock itch at the same time, treat both.
 This will reduce the risk of recurrence and spreading the infection.

 See your doctor if your rash does not improve after two weeks of over-the-counter medication, or if it starts to ooze.
 The latter suggests a secondary bacterial infection for which you might need antibiotics.

 If your jock itch infection returns after a few weeks, you should also see your doctor as this suggests you may need prescription-strength medication.
 (This can include antifungal creams, ointments or antifungal pills.)

 Your doctor will usually be able to diagnose jock itch by looking at the rash.
 However, if the diagnosis is uncertain, they may take scrapings or samples from the affected area(s) and test them to determine a cause.

 You can buy jock itch medication online to reduce the redness, itching and burning sensation this condition can cause.
-To do so, complete a free consultation to be approved by our partner doctor.
+To do so, complete a free consultation to be approved by our doctor.
 This same consultation can be used for future reordering if needed.
 We offer free next-day delivery options across the UK.